clux/mumble-bot/README.md

 ```

 ## Fun Usage
-Play the diablo legendary drop sound with 4 simultaneously connecting clients to troll people:
+Play the diablo legendary drop sound with 3 simultaneously connecting clients to troll people:

 ```sh
 source config.sh # as above
 mumble-drops
 ```

+Just note that you will be banned with more than 10 connects within a two minute time frame.